GeoLibra/react-gallery/readme.txt

-a photo gallery by react
+A photo gallery by react